pkom79/voice_ai_dash/EMAIL_TEMPLATE_VARIABLES.md

 This document provides all the variables available for each email notification type in Voice AI Dash.
 Use these variables when creating or customizing email templates in Resend.

+**IMPORTANT:** All formatted variables are ready to use and display currency/dates in human-readable format.
+Use the `_formatted` versions in your templates for automatic formatting.

 ---

 ## 1. Low Balance Alert (Pay Per Use Only)